 ‘Bridport and West Bay, the place that probably set the whole Dorset art-scene off back in the Noughties… The place that has set the pace here is Sladers Yard.
 Their series of immaculately curated solo shows by the region’s leading artists and crafts people are held almost all the year round, and complemented by regular top-notch jazz concerts, poetry events and a terrific restaurant.’
 Nicholas Usherwood, Galleries Magazine July 2015

-CAFÉ SLADERS has won six Gold Awards from Taste of the West.
+CAFÉ SLADERS has won eight Gold Awards from Taste of the West.

 ‘There is a growing and loyal following for Sladers’ inventive, exciting and uplifting presentation of exceptional art and craft in a space that is in tune with, and celebrates, its environment.’
 Coast magazine 2015